- Peter Abrahams, 1919-2017

 - South Africa: the peasants' revolt.
 (Online).
 By Govan Mbeki.
 (1964). -- London : Penguin ; South Africa : African National Congress.

-The complete online book about the rural conditions of the South African majority and their struggle against apartheid in South Africa during the 1950s and 1960s by one of the historic leaders of the ANC.
+The full plain text version of a book about the rural conditions of the South African majority and their struggle against apartheid in South Africa during the 1950s and 1960s by one of the historic leaders of the ANC.

 - South African Archaeological Society, Trans-Vaal Branch (Craighall, South Africa)